Back when we were kids, if we didn’t want to believe, see or hear something, the solution was very simple:

-Emotional eating has gained prominence as a buzzword these days — most of us are familiar with disordered eating and the concept of using food to drown out one’s feelings (and we also know that that’s not a healthy way to deal with food!)
+Emotional eating has gained prominence as a buzzword these days -- most of us are familiar with disordered eating and the concept of using food to drown out one’s feelings (and we also know that that’s not a healthy way to deal with emotions or relate to food!)

 But have you ever heard of emotional reading?
 I know I never did (and I may have actually coined the term).

 The story of my emotional reading starts way back when I was a little kid: I have always loved to read; it’s like my second oxygen: I inhale words and can easily lose myself in a book.